 Little boy having an ultra sound on kidney

 About 50 per cent of kidney disease in children is inherited and, in many cases, the disease-causing gene mutation is unknown, making diagnosis and treatment difficult.

-Kidney disease can limit growth in children, cause fatigue, heart disease and reduce lifespan, quality of life and participation in activities.
+Kidney disease can limit growth in children, plus cause fatigue and heart disease.
+It can reduce a person’s lifespan, quality of life and participation in activities.

+Little boy having an ultra sound on kidney